 Laser-Assisted Liposuction (LAL)

-This form of liposuction uses a high-intensity laser to break down your fat for removal.
+This form of liposuction procedure uses a high-intensity laser to break down your fat for removal.
 Your surgeon inserts a tiny laser fiber through small incisions and liquefies your fat deposits.
 The fat is then sucked out with a cannula.

 Power-Assisted Liposuction (PAL)

 This type of liposuction features a cannula that is moved in a quick back-and-forth motion.
 The vibration allows your surgeon to suck out tough fat more efficiently.
 This liposuction technique can cause less swelling and pain and can allow her to remove fat more precisely.
-Your surgeon may use this option if you have a lot of fat to remove or you’ve had liposuction before.
+Your surgeon may use this option if you have a lot of fat cells to remove or you’ve had liposuction surgery before.

 Liposuction Safety